 That’s because prom season is a marketer’s dream.
 From the dress boutiques to the limousine companies to the airbrush tanners and makeup artists, marketers in almost every industry are trying to capitalize on the centuries-long tradition that is prom.

-Prom season can be a marketer’s best friend or worst nightmare; it all depends on how you try to capitalize on this iconic time of year.
+Prom season can be a marketer’s best date or worst nightmare; it all depends on how you try to capitalize on this iconic time of year.

-One company that I think has taken a wonderfully subtle approach to prom marketing is Coca-Cola.
-On May 29, the soft drink vendor posted a photo from an?
-‘80s prom.
-The caption—fun fact: in 20 years that Coke is the only thing that won’t look outdated in your prom picture.
+One company that has taken a wonderfully subtle approach to prom marketing is Coca-Cola.
+On May 29, the soft drink vendor posted a photo from an ‘80s prom.
+The caption—”Fun fact: in 20 years that Coke is the only thing that won’t look outdated in your prom picture.”
 Take a look by clicking here.

 There’s always money in the banana stand.